SUrvival Control Chart EStimation Software in R: the success package: The R package success

+As charts have different control limits, it is preferable to scale their values by their respective control limits by specifying \texttt{scale\ =\ TRUE}.
 After scaling, the control limit will be \(h = 1\) for all CUSUM charts.
-By choosing \code{highlight = TRUE}, the user can highlight CUSUM charts by hovering over them.
-The \pkg{plotly} package allows for many many interactive capabilities with the plot.
+The resulting plot can be seen in Figure \ref{fig:interplot-static}.
+By choosing \texttt{highlight\ =\ TRUE}, the user can highlight CUSUM charts by hovering over them.
+The \CRANpkg{plotly} package allows for many interactive capabilities with the plot.